MathiasSchindler/monacc/kernel/status.md

 ## Suggested next steps

-- Phase 4: Virtual memory - set up page tables to map user memory properly
+- Phase 5: In-memory filesystem (initramfs/CPIO) so we can load arbitrary tools without embedding
-- Phase 5: `brk`/`sbrk` syscalls for heap management
+- Add `brk`/`sbrk` (or switch malloc to `mmap`) if/when a tool needs it
 - Start a small “syscall coverage” checklist mapping monacc tools to required syscalls.